CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-04-atomic-vs-mutex.md

 ### Dynamically Mapped Using Mutexes and Atomics

 One way we can try to make the performance better is by dynamically mapping elements to threads.
 The rationale behind this is that threads complete work at different rates due to things like runtime scheduling differences.
 If work is statically and evenly divided between threads, some threads may finish their work faster than others (due to advantageous thread schedules), and be sitting around waiting for the others to finish.
-With dynamically mapped work, Threads that finish their work early simply ask for more work instead of sitting idle.
+With dynamically mapped work, threads that finish their work early simply ask for more work instead of sitting idle.

 Let's first take a look at an implementation with mutexes: